jonaspm/meteor-chartist-axistitle/README.md

 # meteor-chartist-axistitle
-This is a package just to allow use of chartist-axis-title plugin with guihash:angular-chartist & Meteor
+This is a package to allow use of chartist-axis-title plugin with mfpierre:chartist-js & Meteor

 *No CSS included*

+*Also compatible with guihash:angular-chartist*

 ## Usage
 	meteor add jonaspm:chartist-axistitle